Unsupervised Unlearning of Concept Drift with Autoencoders: Experiments

 \subsection{Results}

 The results of the experiments on the digits data set are shown in Table~\ref{table:exp:results:digits}.
-For the Hanoi data set, we show the results for each downstream task and over all scenarios in Figure~\ref{fig:exp:hanoi:results} -- the detailed numbers are given as in Table~\ref{table:exp:results:hanoi} in the appendix~\ref{appendix:experiments}.
-Note that, in order to get rid of outliers distorting the box-plots, we filtered out all scenarios where the reconstruction of the autoencoder could not be improved, which leaves us with $138$ scenarios left.
+For the Hanoi data set, we show the results for each downstream task and over all scenarios in Figure~\ref{fig:exp:hanoi:results} -- the detailed numbers are given as in Table~\ref{table:exp:results:hanoi} in the appendix.
+Note that, in order to get rid of outliers distorting the box plots, we filtered out all scenarios where the reconstruction of the autoencoder could not be improved, which leaves us with $138$ scenarios left.
 Furthermore, since there is a lot of information in Figure~\ref{fig:exp:hanoi:results}, we also provide the results of a single downstream task in Figure~\ref{fig:exp:hanoi:results:sample} for illustrative purposes.

 In both cases (data sets), we observe a significant improvement of the downstream task models $m(\cdot)$ after applying $\transfer(\cdot)$ to the drifted data.
 We also observe a significant improvement of the baseline where we use the autoencoder reconstruction instead of $\transfer(\cdot)$ for undoing the drift.
-In case of the Hanoi data set, we also observe a significant improvement of the variance -- i.e. solutions are more stable.
-These findings demonstrate a strong performance of our proposed method for undoing concept drift.
+We observe that supervised retraining (assuming labels are available) would lead to a significant performance boost but still a bit worth than the performance before the drift which indicates that the new concept is more difficult to learn.
+In the case of the Hanoi data set, we also observe a significant improvement in the variance -- i.e. solutions are more stable.
+These findings demonstrate a strong performance of our proposed method for global concept drift adaptation.